robmcmullen/air_defense/README.rst

 Air Defense
 ===========

-This is an incomplete game, a port of Sabotage that I started work on back in 1984 or 1985.
+This is an incomplete game, inspired by Sabotage that I started work on back in 1984 or 1985.
 I was able to rescue the source off of one of my old 5.25" floppy disks, and found that I had used a pretty common source code control system of the day: including the version number of the game in the filename.